dkandalov/rosettacode-kotlin/readme.md

 If you want to use [Maven](http://www.maven.org), then `mvn compile`.

-### Step 2: Sync this repository with Rosetta Code website
+### Step 2: Pull code from Rosetta Code website

 You will need to run a script which checks that Kotlin code in repository is still the same as Kotlin code on Rosetta Code website.
 There are several ways to do it:
- - run `scripts/SyncWithRosettaCode.kt` from within an IDE that understands executing Kotlin programs.
+ - in Gradle run `./gradlew pull`.
  - in Maven there is current no way to run the script.
- - in Gradle run `./gradlew sync`.
+ - in IDE run `scripts/PullFromRosettaCode.kt`.

 Note that the script caches data downloaded from web into `.cache` directory.
-You can run the script without clearing cache using `./gradlew syncDirty` or `scripts/SyncWithRosettaCodeDirty.kt`.
+You can run the script without clearing cache using `./gradlew pullDirty` or `scripts/PullFromRosettaCodeDirty.kt`.
 This will make script execution faster but changes from RosettaCode website might be missed.

 Possible outputs from the script: